Disused Burial Grounds Act 1884

 The Disused Burial Grounds Act is an act of the British Parliament which forbade the construction of new buildings on disused burial grounds.
 It permits the extension and repair of existing buildings.

-Where building work over disused burial sites has become necessary, Parliament has excluded it from this Act.
+Where building work over disused burial sites has become necessary, Parliament has excluded it from the act.
 For example, the Second City Crossing of Manchester's tram system had to be built over the crypt of the demolished St Peter's church.

+Subsequent developments

+Section 4 of the act was repealed by section 1(1) of, and part VI of schedule 1 to, the Statute Law (Repeals) Act 1993, which came into force on 5 November 1993.